Skip to content

 Seliya Mawani (she/her)

-Seliya is a JD candidate at Osgoode Hall Law School, where she has continued to develop her passion for client-centered advocacy through her various volunteer initiatives.
+Seliya obtained her JD from Osgoode Hall Law School, where she has developed a passion for client-centered advocacy.

-As a student clinic fellow with Osgoode’s IP Innovation Clinic, Seliya works with inventors and entrepreneurs to support their intellectual pursuits and help them better understand the value of their intellectual property.
+As a student clinic fellow with Osgoode’s IP Innovation Clinic, Seliya worked with inventors and entrepreneurs to support their intellectual pursuits and helped them better understand the value of their intellectual property.
 She also contributed to Osgoode’s 2025 Jessup Moot Team, where her research played a key role in the team’s success at the Canadian National Rounds and International Rounds in Washington, D.C.

 • Lenczner Slaght Welcomes Summer Student Class of 2025